Plant-based diets and bone health

 - None of the studies have assessed bone mineral density.
 However, a prior systematic review and meta-analysis of bone mineral density and fracture risk in vegetarian and vegans (20 studies, 37, 134 participants) found that vegetarians and vegans had lower bone mineral density and an increased rate of fracture.

-- Both the UK studies recruited vegetarians and vegans in the 1990’s when knowledge about healthy plant-based diets was not so accessible or available, fortification of plant-based products was not so common place and use of supplementation with vitamin B12 and D not widespread.
+- Two of the UK studies recruited vegetarians and vegans in the 1990’s when knowledge about healthy plant-based diets was not so accessible or available, fortification of plant-based products was not so common place and use of supplementation with vitamin B12 and D not widespread.

 - The exact reason for the increased risk of fractures in vegetarians and vegans is not clear.
 It is certainly not caused by dairy deficiency given that the most recent paper highlights an increased risk in vegetarians who were consuming dairy.
 One proposed mechanism is that those on a plant-based diet have lower levels of the growth hormone IGF-1, which is an advantage when it comes to cancer prevention, but may be one reason for the observed increase in fracture rates.